henrikuiuc/is477_project/README.md

 Here, the baseline inflation in a way where 1% is written as 1, while volatility is passed into the model as decimals (30% volatility is 0.3).

 # Data Profile
+We used two main datasets in this project, both pulled from the Federal Reserve Economic Data API.

+Crude Oil Prices (WTI)
+This dataset contains the daily spot price of WTI crude oil, measured in USD per barrel.
+The data goes back to january 1986, but we started our analysis in January 1990 to align with cleaner CPI data.
+We chose WTI specifically because it is the primary US benchmark for oil prices, which made sense since we were using US inflation data.
+The raw data includes dates with no trading (weekdays, holidays) which show up as missing values.
+We kept those in during the fetch stage and handled them during cleaning.

+Consumer Price Index for All Urban Consumers
+This is a monthly series that tracks the average change in prices paid by urban consumers for a basket of goods and services.
+It is the most common measure of inflation in the US.
+The data is seasonally adjusted, which saved us from having to do that ourselves.
+Values are reported as an index number, so we had to convert it into month-over-month percentage changes to make it interpretable alongside votality.

+Both dataset were accessed using the same FRED API endpoint.
+We stored the raw API response as dataframes with data and value columns.
+For reproducibility, we hashed each dataset after import and compared against known good hashes

+Ethical and legal constraints: FRED data is freely available for academic and personal use.
+The API key we used is tied to a free FRED acount, and we have excluded our actual key from the public repo.
+No personally identifiable information or sensitive data is involved, so there are no privacy concerns.

 # Data Quality